Skip to main content

 The conduct review process is used to support and enforce the Student Code of Conduct (“Code”) by providing a fair and equitable process to determine if a student is responsible or not responsible for an alleged violation of this Code.

-For cases involving allegations of sexual or gender-based misconduct that fall under Title IX, the university Title IX policy and procedures will apply.
+For cases involving allegations of Title IX sex discrimination or Non-IX Sexual or gender-based misconduct, the university Title IX Policy Prohibiting Sex Discrimination Policy will apply.

 The university administers the conduct review process in good faith, making every reasonable effort to be fair to all involved.
 Past student conduct violations will not be considered when a decision of responsibility is being made concerning a current alleged violation; however, past violations may be considered when determining a sanction for an individual found to be responsible for a violation of this Code.